Introduction of Ban Zhi Lian:Barbated Skullcap Herb or Herba Scutellariae Barbatae.

 Characters of herbs: whole grass length 15~30 cm.
 Roots slender.
 Stem 4-prism, 2~5 mm in diameter, yellowish-green to dark purple.
 Leaves opposite, wrinkled or curly, ovate-lanceolate, 1.5~3 cm long, 0.5~1 cm wide, sparsely pilose, dark green above, grayish-green below; Petiole short or nearly no shank.
 Branch apex with racemes to one side, with residual persistent calyx, sometimes containing four small nuts.
 The stem is soft and easily broken.
 Slight smell, bitter taste.
 With color green, taste bitter better.

-Pharmacological actions: The herb has a very mild inhibitory effect on acute myeloid leukemia blood cells, the infusing extract by ethanol, the crystal of the extract has a diuretic effect on animals.
-The water decoction of the herb Herba Scutellariae Barbatae has inhibitory effects on staphylococcus aureus, Shigeila flexneri, typhoid bacillus, escherichia coli, and Pseudomonas aeruginosa in vitro.
+Pharmacological actions: ①.mild inhibitory effect on acute myeloid leukemia blood cells; ②.diuretic effect; ③.inhibitory effects on staphylococcus aureus, Shigeila flexneri, typhoid bacillus, escherichia coli, and Pseudomonas aeruginosa in vitro.

 Medicinal efficacy: Clear heat, detoxify, dissipate blood stasis, stanch bleeding, relieve pain, diuretic, detumescence(reduce swelling).
 It is indicated for hematemesis, epistaxis, bloody stranguria, red dysentery, jaundice, sore throat, pyretic toxic carbuncle and swelling, pulmonary abscess, acute appendicitis, furuncle and ulcer, scrofula, sore poison, edema, ascites and cancer, traumatic injury of knife wounds, traumatic injury of fall, snake bites, venomous snake bite, etc.